List of Days of Our Lives characters introduced in the 2010s: Charlotte DiMera

 Charlotte DiMera is the daughter of Chad DiMera and Abigail Deveraux.
 Charlotte is conceived during Abigail's experience of Dissociative identity disorder, leaving Abigail unsure if the father is her husband Chad or his brother Stefan DiMera, with whom her alter "Gabby" had an affair.
 Chad is the father, but Gabi Hernandez alters the results of a paternity test to make it seem that Stefan is the father as an act of revenge against "Gabby" and Stefan for framing her for murder.
 Chad and Abigail separate, but reconcile after the truth is revealed.
 Jordan Ridgeway kidnaps the infant Charlotte to frame her brother Ben Weston, who was previously obsessed with Abigail, because Jordan believes Ben needs to be institutionalized.
 Jordan sets a fire, but Ben and Chad track her down in time to rescue Charlotte.
 Chad takes a job in Paris and relocates his family there, but they later return to Salem.
+Charlotte departed the soap in February 2026 and returned two months later.
+In August of the same year, Gendron exited the role.
+Pippa Blaylock was recast in the role and scenes concerning her debut occurring on August 25.